xkollar/xkollar.github.io/data/posts/2023-10-13-monty-hall-problem.md

 Obviously at the beginning (layer 0) we know nothing (with probability 1).

-Layer 1 emerges as we are presented with tree doors, car behind one of them.
+Layer 1 emerges as we are presented with three doors, car behind one of them.
 Each case has probability of 1/3.

 Layer 2 represents our choice of a door.
 As we don't know anything, we choose